Skip links

 • Licensing and Approval: Before the manufacturing and distribution of cosmetics and drugs, it is mandatory to obtain a license from the state licensing authority.
 The Central Drugs Standard Control Organization (CDSCO) and State Drug Control Authorities enforce this licensing process.

 • Cosmetic Labeling and Misbranding: The Act enforces stringent cosmetic labeling standards and packaging to prevent misleading consumers.
-If products the drugs are found to be misbranded or adulterated, they can be prohibited from being sold in the market.
+If the drugs are found to be misbranded or adulterated, they can be prohibited from being sold in the market.

 • Banning of Harmful Drugs and Cosmetics: If a drug or cosmetic poses a risk to public health, the government has the authority to ban its production and sale.
 Various drugs have been prohibited under this Act due to serious side effects or ineffective results.